juri-sinitson/jurisin/README.md

 2. Storybook, see below
 3. Request caching with @ngrx/data, see below
 4. Unit-Testing by testing behavior instead of implementation details (see also https://www.youtube.com/watch?v=EZ05e7EMOLM)
+5. Simple deployment

 ## Testing
 Run `yarn run test`

+## Linting
+Run `yarn run lint`

 ## Deployment

+### Local deployment
+Run `yarn run build`.
+When the build is ready run run either `yarn run artworks-backend-prod-data` for prod data or `yarn run artworks-backend-local-data` for local data if not yet run.
+Then just go to the base URL of the server.
+This would be usually `http://localhost:4300/`.

+### Prod deployment
-Run `yarn run build` and serve or copy the directory `dist/apps/artwork`.
+Run `yarn run build` and serve or copy the directory `dist/apps/artwork` in the directory your production backend mapped on.
 If you reset the container with every deployment, you also need to run `yarn run install` every time before the building command.

-The app `artwork` uses relative paths which are proxyed to the local backend (see `apps/artwork/src/server/backend/backend-local.js`) during development.
-See also the configuration in `apps/artwork/src/proxy.conf.json` and https://angular.io/guide/build#proxying-to-a-backend-server.
-Thus we avoid CORS-Problems of the browser.
-For production you have to rewrite/proxy the paths above  probably in similar way to this is done in the proxy configuration above.

-In the production you have to proxy the relative path `/api/artworks/` to `https://api.artic.edu/api/v1/artworks`production URL.
-And the relative path `/images/:identifier` has to be proxied to one of the paths on listed on https://api.artic.edu/docs/#image-sizes, e.g. for the the size 400 you have to proxy to the production URL `https://www.artic.edu/iiif/2/{identifier}/full/843,/0/default.jpg`.
+In the production you have to proxy the data and images in the same way as in `apps/artwork/src/server/backend/backend-prod-data.js`.
+If you use NodeJs in production, you can extend the `backend-prod-data.js` above according to your needs.

+If you need other image sizes check ot the documentation on https://api.artic.edu/docs/#image-sizes.

 ## Tooling
 ### nx